Colorado District 8: Yadira Caraveo

 Endorsements: AFL-CIO, UAW United Steelworkers, New Democrat Action Fund, Elissa Slotkin.

-The Opposition: Tom Barrett, defeated by Slotkin in 2022, is presently the only announced Republican candidate.
+The opposition: Tom Barrett, defeated by Slotkin in 2022, is the Republican candidate.
 He spent two decades in the US Army.
 He is hawkish on border control, protectionism, and China.
 He is endorsed by US House Speaker Mike Johnson, former US House Speaker McCarthy, and Elise Stefanik.

-The Odds: Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
-Hertel has about $700K in his war chest, while Barrett has about $500K.
+The odds: Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
+As of March 31, 2024, Hertel has about $2.1M cash on hand, while Barrett has about $1M.
+Three recent polls gave Barrett a 7% lead.

 Donations by check can be written to "Hertel for Michigan" and mailed to: